gorhom/react-native-portal/README.md

 #### `name`

-Host's key or name to be used as an identifer.
+Host's key or name to be used as an identifier.

 > `required:` YES | `type:` string